rails/rails/guides/source/action_mailbox_basics.md

 The email can be bounced using `bounced_with` if the 'forwarder' has no projects.
 The 'forwarder' is a `User` with the same email as `mail.from`.

-If the 'forwarder' does have at least one project, the `record_forward` method creates an Active Record model in the application using the email data `mail.subject` and `mail.content`.
-Otherwise it sends an email, using Action Mailer, requesting the 'forwarder' to choose a project.
+If the 'forwarder' does have at least one project, the `record_forward` method creates an Active Record model in the application using the email data `mail.subject` and `mail.body.decoded`.
+Otherwise, it sends an email, using Action Mailer, requesting the 'forwarder' to choose a project.

 ```ruby
 # app/mailboxes/forwards_mailbox.rb